wienerr/Piklist-Documentation/content/getting-started/_index.md

 Author: Name Of The Plugin Author
 Author URI: http://URI_Of_The_Plugin_Author
 Plugin Type: Piklist
+*/
 ```

-A more detailed doc on writing Piklist plugins can be found here >
+A more detailed doc on writing Piklist plugins can be found here > [TODO: ADD LINK]

 ## Grouping fields
 ### Overview
 Now that we have our folder structure set up, it’s time to add some files.
 Each file you add to a parts folder will contain your fields.
 These files allow you to group fields together and you can also have multiple files in each parts folder.
 For example, each file in the “meta-boxes” folder will create a metabox for a Post Type.
 Each file in the “users” folder will create a user field section.
 Each file in the “widgets” folder will create a Widget (yes, you can easily create widgets with Piklist).
+[TODO: ADD LINK]

 ### Comment blocks
 Configuration options for each field group are defined in the comment block at the top of each file.
 These comment blocks are similar to what WordPress uses for plugin headers.
 They allow you to easily configure a group of fields with no hooks or filters.